-Climate action means stepped-up efforts to reduce greenhouse gas emissions and strengthen resilience and adaptive capacity to climate-induced impacts, including climate-related hazards in all countries; integrating climate change measures into national policies, strategies and planning; and improving education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning.
-It requires mobilising $100 billion annually by 2020 to address the needs of developing countries in moving towards a low-carbon economy.
+Climate action means stepped-up efforts to reduce greenhouse gas emissions and strengthen resilience and adaptive capacity to climate-induced impacts, including: climate-related hazards in all countries; integrating climate change measures into national policies, strategies and planning; and improving education, awareness-raising and human and institutional capacity with respect to climate change mitigation, adaptation, impact reduction and early warning.
+It requires mobilizing US$100 billion annually by 2020 to address the needs of developing countries in moving towards a low-carbon economy.

-Every country in the world is already experiencing first-hand the devastating effects of climate change.
+Every country in the world is already experiencing the devastating effects of climate change.
 The latest analysis by the UN High Commissioner for Refugees (UNHCR) estimates that, on average, 21.5 million people have been displaced by climate or weather-related events each year since 2008.
-Climate change is directly impacts agricultural yields, as harvests of maize, wheat and other major staple crops fell by 40 mega tonnes per year between 1981 and 2002 due to the warmer climate.
-According to the UN Environment’s Adaptation Finance Gap Report (2016), by 2030 it is estimated that adaptation costs will range between US$140-300 billion per year.If left unchecked, climate change will undo a lot of the progress made over the past years in development, and undermine efforts to achieve the SDGs.
+Climate change is directly impacts agricultural yields, as harvests of maize, wheat and other major staple crops fell by 40 mega tonnes per year between 1981 and 2002 becaouse of the warmer climate.
+According to the UN Environment’s Adaptation Finance Gap Report (2016), by 2030 it is estimated that adaptation costs will range between US$140-300 billion per year.If left unchecked, climate change will reverse the progress made over the past years in development, and undermine efforts to achieve the SDGs.

 Carbon markets aim to reduce greenhouse gas emissions cost-effectively by setting limits on emissions and enabling the trading of emission units.

 Market mechanisms that enable entities, for which the cost of reducing emissions is high, to pay low-cost emitters for carbon credits that they can use towards meeting their emission-reduction obligations.
 An example is the Clean Development Mechanism.